-We expect our ESG policy to evolve over time and we encourage all employees to provide feedback and suggestions.
+We expect our ESG and Responsible Investing policy to evolve over time and we encourage our clients, employees and other stakeholders to provide feedback and suggestions.

 2. Approach

 At Fair Oaks, we consider ESG factors as integral to investment analysis.
 We thus treat ESG risks in the same way as other sources of investment risk, such as financial risk or operational risk.
 Instead of having separate teams, reports or committees to consider ESG risks, they are included in all investment memos and discussed at investment committee in the same way as other risks to investment returns.
 Investment analysts are encouraged to think of ESG integration not as an independent process or a reporting or marketing consideration but as a core part of their role as investment analysts.